JAForbes/blog/posts/versatility-of-array-methods.md

 f(list)
 ```

 Again, our sample is more code, but our code is simpler.
-The function definitions are uniform, they do 1 thing in the same way again and again.
+The function definitions are uniform, they do *one* thing in the same way again and again.
 And our actual business logic is just function calls.

 A language analysis of the above code sample: